alexgorji/musicscore/README.md

 The central class of this part of the library is the XMLElement class.
 Each XMLElement class must set its type_ to a XSDComplexType which corresponds to xml scheme element complexType and controls the behavior of XMLElement in a comprehensive way.
 To be able to make full use of
-OOP, all xsd information nodes (simpleType, complexType, group, attributeGroup) are wrapped automatically into XSDElement classes (
+OOP, all xsd information nodes (simpleType, complexType, group, attributeGroup) are wrapped automatically into XSDTreeElement classes (
 XSDComplexType, XSDSimpleType, XSDGroup, XSDAttributeGroup) which themselves have a class attribute named XSD_TREE.
 XSD_TREE of type XSDTree is only a small step away from the raw xsd information specified for each xml element in the musicxml.xsd file.
 XSDTree is a convenient
 TreeRepresentation of each xsd element node which needs to receive the corresponding xsd information as a xml.tree.ElementTree.Element,